 What is the business climate in Peterborough & the Kawarthas?

-We have compiled the most important aspects of Peterborough’s business climate as an interactive dashboard below.
+We have compiled the most important aspects of Peterborough & the Kawarthas’s business climate as an interactive dashboard below.
 This dashboard provides valuable economic, resident, household, dwelling and development indicators that may influence the success of your business.

 Average Household Size